 - Use the best laundry detergent for your load and washer.

-- Keep items that are known to bleed, like tie dye shirts, out of the regular piles even when they are with similar colors.
-Even when they have been washed a couple times, certain fabrics and dyes may continue to bleed for several wash cycles.
+- Keep items known to bleed, such as tie-dye shirts, out of the regular piles.
+Even when they have been washed a couple of times, certain fabrics and dyes may continue to bleed for several wash cycles.

 Laundry Sorting Made Simple

-Set yourself up for laundry success by sorting your laundry before you start your next load.
+Set yourself up for laundry success by sorting your laundry before starting your next load.
+A little effort goes a long way toward producing excellent results.
 You'll save time and your favorite shirt!